 These contracts help the companies cover the cost of equipment they supply.
 When the contracts are through, ownership of the equipment transfers to the customer.

-Prices for ADT Pulse, in contrast, are somewhat mysterious.
-Their simplest plan costs $47.99.
-It is most similar to Frontpoint’s mid-level ($44.99) plan.
-But pricing for other ADT Pulse plans is determined on a case-by-case basis.
+Prices for ADT, in contrast, are somewhat mysterious.
+Their simplest plan costs $19.99 but that is if you have existing equipment.
+If you buy equipment from them it is most similar to Frontpoint's mid-level ($44.99) plan.
+But pricing for other ADT plans is determined on a case-by-case basis.
 Getting a quote from ADT requires a phone conversation of about 45 to 60 minutes.
-(You won’t get an answer through their online chat feature, which essentially collects leads for the sales team.)
-A ballpark figure for their top-tier plan, Live Video ADT Pulse, is $56.99/month.
+(You won't get an answer through their online chat feature, which essentially collects leads for the sales team.)
+A ballpark figure for their top-tier plan, Live Video ADT, is $56.99/month.
 Many customers also pay another $7/month to keep the equipment under warranty.
+See how their lowest price packages matchup head-to-head.

 Frontpoint is an all-around favorite for wireless home security.
 If you don't mind installing security equipment yourself, then Frontpoint is our top recommendation.
 Besides the quality of Frontpoint DIY security equipment, we appreciate the company's clear pricing and excellent customer service.